-Traditionally, an author’s impact was measured using the number of times he/she was published and the number of times his/her publications were cited by other researchers.
-Technology has been revolutionising academic communications.
+Traditionally, an academic author’s impact was measured using the number of times he/she was published and the number of times his/her publications were cited by other researchers.
+Technology has been revolutionising scientific and academic publishing.

 There are many ways to disseminate your research and different ways it could have an impact, depending on your topic, field and how it can be applied to address societal issues.